Electroweak monopoles and magnetic dumbbells in grand unified theories

 With the ansatz $T_i=v_Tx_i/r$, where $x_i$ ($i=1,2,3$) are the spatial coordinates and $r$ is the radial distance, the potential in Eq.~(\ref{pot}) is minimized for \beq H^{\dagger}\sigma_i H=\frac{v_D^2}{2}\frac{x_i}{r}. \eeq This is achieved by taking \cite{Nambu} \beq H=\frac{v_D}{\sqrt{2}} , \eeq where $0\leq\theta<\pi$ and $0\leq\varphi<2\pi$ are the polar angles.
-It is important to note that the formula in Eq.~(\ref{higgs}) has an ill-defined phase $\varphi$ on the negative $x_3$-axis where $\theta=\pi$.
-This reflects the fact that the monopole is not topologically stable and thus cannot exist on its own.
-It is accompanied by a string (Z-flux tube) attached to it.
-[For a discussion of the stability of this string, see Ref.~\cite{stability} and papers listed therein.]
+It is important to note that the formula in Eq.~(\ref{higgs}) has an ill-defined phase $\varphi$ on the negative $x_3$ axis where $\theta=\pi$.
+This reflects the fact that the monopole is accompanied by a string ($Z$-flux tube).
+(For a discussion of the stability of this string, see Ref.~\cite{stability} and papers listed therein.
+A careful analysis is required to assess the string stability in the presence of the scalar triplet.
+In the discussion above, we have seen that the $Z$-flux tube was required by the Dirac quantization condition.
+This leads us to conjecture that the string is susceptible to breaking through a monopole-antimonopole pair creation.)